decision-standards/sis-adss-mcp/README.md

 # SIS + ADSS MCP Server

-A reference server for validating, mapping, and explaining decision systems.
+A reference server for validating, mapping, and explaining AI decision systems.

 ---